86Box/docs/settings/peripherals.rst

 The IRQ used by each controller can be configured through its respective *Settings* button.

-.. note:: The tertiary and quaternary channels may require manual configuration of guest operating systems, and may not be bootable.
+.. note:: The tertiary and quaternary controllers are not Plug and Play compliant; they may require manual configuration of emulated operating systems, and may not be bootable.
 See :doc:`../hardware/ideterqua` for more information.

 ISABugger
 ---------